 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
-This is best done using specialist online monitoring software, which in this school is called Smoothwall.
-Smoothwall provides a complete online safety infrastructure that protects students, staff and network safety - at every touch point.
+This is best done using specialist online monitoring software, which in this school is Entrust Digital Monitoring Service - Securus.
+It provides a complete online safety infrastructure that protects students, staff and network safety - at every touch point.